vidya-labtest/aroworkshop/_entries/Lab 2 - ARO Internals.md

 A new tab will open click "Display Token"

-Copy the command under where it says "Log in with this token".
+Copy the command under where it says, "Log in with this token".
 Then go to your terminal and paste that command and press enter.
 You will see a similar confirmation message if you successfully logged in.

 ```
 $ oc login --token=sha256~qWBXdQ_X_4wWZor0XZO00ZZXXXXXXXXXXXX --server=https://api.abcs1234.westus.aroapp.io:6443